- Pulsed Lasers and LEDs

 Understanding the ﬂexibility of the oscillator module

-Both types of oscillator modules (SOM 828 and SOM 828-D) have a rotary sequencer with eight so-called burst channels that can each be addressed individually.
-These burst channels can be either activated individually one after another, grouped with adjacent channels, or freely combined (SOM 828-D only) for simultaneous activation.
+The SOM 828-D has a rotary sequencer with eight so-called burst channels that can each be addressed individually.
+These burst channels can be either activated individually one after another, grouped with adjacent channels, or freely combined for simultaneous activation.
 Burst operation can be enabled for single as well as grouped or combined burst channels, allowing outputting multiple pulses before the next channel becomes active.
 The SOM 828-D module allows introducing individual, software controlled delays in burst channels that are not combined.
-Additionally, both oscillators have their own synchronization output, external trigger input as well as auxiliary input and output connector.
+Additionally, the oscillator has its own synchronization output, external trigger input as well as auxiliary input and output connector.

 The oscillator module has eight (individual) trigger outputs (channels) that can each be addressed individually.
 For example, channels can be combined to be activated at the same time or each channel can be individually activated in a sequence.
 To enable burst operation, multiple pulses can be output from one channel (or from combined channels) before the next channel becomes active.
 Additionally, the oscillator has its own synchronization output, an external trigger input as well as an auxiliary input and output connector.